apache/sling-site/src/main/jbake/content/index.md

 blogging engines all the way to enterprise content management systems.

-Our [Getting Started](/documentation/getting-started.html) page will help you start playing with Sling.
+Our [Documentation Overview](/documentation.html) page will help you get started.

-If you want to jump straight into the code, see our [list of repositories](/repolist.html).

 Discussions about Sling happen on our mailing lists, see our [Project Information](/project-information.html) page for more info.